plancherb1/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student studying Robotics and Controls at Harvard University working with [Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home) and [Scott Kuindersma](https://scottk.seas.harvard.edu).
-My research is focused on developing and implementing algorithms for **realtime model predictive control** for complex high dimensional robots by exploiting both the mathematical structure of algorithms and the design of computational platforms.
-As such my research spans Robotics, Controls, and Computer Architecture.
-I have a passion for teaching and designing new interdisciplinary courses and enjoy spending my free time with my wife and [puppy](https://www.instagram.com/alvinkplancher/) and [ski racing](http://nemasters.org/) in the winters.
+I am a PhD student studying Robotics at Harvard University working with [Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home) and [Scott Kuindersma](https://scottk.seas.harvard.edu).
+My research is focused on developing and implementing algorithms for **dynamic motion planning and control** of complex high dimensional robots by exploiting both the mathematical structure of algorithms and the design of computational platforms.
+As such my research is focused at the intersection of Robotics and Numerical Optimization, Computer Architecture / Embedded Systems, and Machine Learning.
+I have a passion for teaching and designing new interdisciplinary, project based courses and enjoy spending my free time with my wife and [puppy](https://www.instagram.com/alvinkplancher/) and [ski racing](http://nemasters.org/) in the winters.